Memory & Threading¶

 {

-Task<MemoryEntry?> GetAsync(string ns, string key, CancellationToken ct = default);
+Task DeleteAsync(string @namespace, string key, CancellationToken ct = default);

 Task<IReadOnlyList<MemorySearchResult>> SearchAsync(MemorySearchQuery query, CancellationToken ct = default);

-Task DeleteAsync(string ns, string key, CancellationToken ct = default);
+Task PurgeAsync(string @namespace, CancellationToken ct = default);

 MemoryStoreCapabilities Capabilities { get; }